President – Karen Sutherland

 I have worked as a dispatcher, trainer, shift supervisor, acting manager, and now currently as the Commander of the Communications Division at MCSO.
 I have operated, managed, and maintained many websites over the past two decades including www.fire-dept.net and www.grpsc911.com.

-For the past 4 years, I have maintained and ran the media relations for the Arizona APCO/NENA chapter, including it’s website and social media accounts.
+Since late 2014, I have maintained and ran the media relations for the Arizona APCO/NENA chapter, including it’s website and social media accounts.

 Commercial Advisory Member – Deedee Wight